kellyjonbrazil/jc/docs/lib.md

 Parameters:

-    parser_mod_name:    (string)     Name of the parser module
+    parser_mod_name:    (string)     name of the parser module

-    data:               (string or   Data to parse (string for normal iterator)    parsers, iterator of strings for
+    data:               (string or   data to parse (string for normal iterator)    parsers, iterator of strings for
                                      streaming parsers)

     raw:                (boolean)    output preprocessed JSON if True

     quiet:              (boolean)    suppress warning messages if True

     ignore_exceptions:  (boolean)    ignore parsing exceptions if True